katydid/parser/decisions/error.md

 ## Opaque

-Also note that `Error` is opaque for a reason.
+Also note that `error` is opaque for a reason.
 The user can make decisions on whether an error occured, but not what error occured as this level of transparency is not part of the interface.

 ## EOF

 The `EOF` signal, is used to represent the end of the Parse.

-If `EOF` is represented as an `Error`, as in for example `Golang`, then this is the only error that may be distinguished from other errors.
+If `EOF` is represented as an `error`, as in for example `Golang`, then this is the only error that may be distinguished from other errors.